redhat-developer/odo/docs/proposals/odo-config-file.md

 Configuration used to define how the CLI should behave:

-* app-name: (local) Preferred application name if none is defined
+* app-name: (local) Preferred application name if none is defined.
+As this value is in the local configuration file, it will apply to every component created from the source code if not specific application name is provided, else, the one provided via command line will take precedence.
-* component-name: (local) Preferred component name if none is defined
+* component-name: (local) Preferred component name if none is defined.
+As this value is in the local configuration file, it will apply to the created component from the source code if not specific component name is provided, else, the one provided via command line will take precedence.
+In case there is already a component with this name, an error should be provided on component creation.
 * odoignore: (local/global) list of files/patterns to ignore by default if no .odoignore file is provided, or when it's cerated. **This configuration can be global, as the developer might want to always ignore specific files (e.g. .git, .odo, ...) when pushing.**

 #### <a name="odo-file-format"></a> `odo` file format

 The format for both files should be human readable.
 Whether it's yaml, json or [toml](https://github.com/toml-lang/toml) is not the scope of this proposal to define, as it will be dictated by the engineering team implementing this feature.
 In any case, it should be possible to:

-* Visually interpret the content of a file (vi, cat)
+* Visually interpret the content of this file (vi, cat).
-* Process the file in an easy way (grep, aqk, sed, jq|yq)
+* Process this file in an easy way (grep, aqk, sed, jq|yq) for automation.
-* Be stored (and visualized) in version control system
+* Be stored (and visualized) in version control system as part of the application source code.
-* Be used in any operating system (Linux, mac OS, windows)
+* Be independent and usable from any operating system (Linux, mac OS, windows)

 Nevertheless, `odo` will provide a way to manipulate this file via a CLI command, as described in [managing configuration](#managing-configuration)